realScipio/scippycrm/README.md

 - MongoDB

 # Installation
-To run this locally you must have MongoDB and Python3.6 (I've used the Anaconda distribution myself), and git, obviously, installed, and if you have, you can clone this repository via:
+To run this locally you must have MongoDB and Python3.6 (I've used the Anaconda distribution myself), and git, obviously, installed, and if you have, you can clone the repository via:

 ```
 $ git clone https://github.com/realScipio/scippycrm.git